stop dirty projects

 fighting the facilities causing environmental crises across Texas

 Texas Campaign for the Environment works in coalition with local, state, and national groups to stop harmful fossil fuel projects.
 Plastic pollution and climate change are both being driven by the shortsighted and wasteful practices of oil and gas companies.
 The industry is targeting Texas for a massive expansion of fossil fuel export and plastics production infrastructure.
-TCE is empowering Texans to fight these dirty projects at every stage of the chain of pollution—from wellheads in the fracking fields and pipeline routes criss-crossing the state, to petrochemical plants, new proposed plastics facilities and export terminals planned up and down the Gulf Coast.
-We are promoting instead projects that create new jobs in sectors like renewable energy — solar and wind power, and energy efficient construction and renovation.
+TCE is empowering Texans to fight these dirty projects at key stages, including export terminals, petrochemical facilities, and plastics plants—by impacting these projects we can reduce demand for harmful drilling and pipeline projects upstream from these facilities.
+Instead of these dirty projects, we support the creation of new jobs in sectors like renewable energy — solar and wind power, and energy efficient construction and renovation.

 gulf coast fossil fuel infrastructure fight

-Industry giants are targeting the Gulf Coast to build numerous oil and gas export terminals and massive new petrochemical facilities that turn fossil fuels into plastics.
-As a result of this strategy, the World Economic Forum predicts plastic production will double in the next 20 years—and by 2050 there will be more plastic by weight than fish in the world’s oceans!
+Industry giants are targeting the Gulf Coast to build numerous oil and gas export terminals and massive new petrochemical facilities that export our energy overseas and turn fuels into plastics.
+The World Economic Forum predicts plastic production will double in the next 20 years—and by 2050 there will be more plastic by weight than fish in the world’s oceans!
 As scientists continue to find microscopic particles of plastic everywhere they look, from Arctic snow to the table salt in our homes, it’s clear that plastic pollution is already endangering the food chain and our own health.
 Doubling that problem would be nothing short of catastrophic.

-In the Coastal Bend, we’ve helped form the Coastal Alliance to Protect Our Environment to fight industry tax subsidies for new plastics facilities and export terminals, and we’re helping oppose environmentally damaging seawater desalination plants that are needed for the planned industrial build-out.
+In the Coastal Bend, we’ve also helped form the Coastal Alliance to Protect Our Environment to fight industry tax subsidies for new plastics facilities and export terminals.
+We’re helping oppose environmentally damaging baywater desalination plants that are needed for the planned industrial build-out.